Updated July, 2015

-Most crop producers prefer to own their own combine.
-They provide labor to operate the combine, assume responsibility for repairs and maintenance, and assume all the risk of obsolescence.
-The owner also gains complete control over machine scheduling and timeliness, as well as the quality of harvesting in the field.
+Most crop producers prefer to own their own harvesting or spraying equipment.
+They provide labor to operate the machine, assume responsibility for repairs and maintenance, and assume all the risk of obsolescence.
+The owner also gains complete control over machine scheduling and timeliness, as well as the quality of the work performed.

-Custom hiring allows a farmer to gain short-term control of a combine without investing a large amount of capital.
+Custom hiring allows a farmer to gain short-term control of a harvester or sprayer without investing a large amount of capital.
 It has several advantages compared with owning.

 - The machine comes with an operator.
 That means that the hiring farmer has no responsibility for operating or maintaining the machine.
 Also, the farmer can perform other tasks such as hauling and unloading grain while the combine is operating, without having to hire extra help.
 This is an important advantage for farmers with a limited labor supply.

 - There is no long-term capital investment in the machine.
-The cost of custom hiring can come from operating capital.
+The cost of custom hiring can be paid from operating capital.

-- The hiring farmer has no responsibility or costs for repairs.
+- The hiring farmer has no responsibility or repair costs.

 - There is no responsibility for liquidation of the machine if production practices or farm size change and it is no longer needed.

-- The farmer pays only for the number of acres actually harvested, which may vary from year to year.
+- The farmer pays only for the number of acres actually harvested or sprayed, which may vary from year to year.

 - The custom operator's machine is more likely to be a recent model and in good mechanical condition.